wp-plugins/si-contact-form/readme.txt

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.6+, WPMU, and BuddyPress
+ * Works with Wordpress 2.6+, WPMU, and BuddyPress (Wordpress 3.0+ is highly recommended)
  * PHP 4.3.9 or above with GD2 library support.
-PHP5 is recommended.
+(PHP5 is highly recommended)
- * PHP register_globals must be set to OFF
+ * PHP register_globals and safe_mode should be set to "Off"

 == Installation ==